Getting the Most Out of the EA Fair

 Students can speak to education abroad advisers, representatives from the Penn State University Park academic colleges, and national and international global partners.
 Representatives from Penn State Student Aid and other service representatives are also available for questions.

 Education Abroad Fair Expectations

 Students should aim to gather as much information as possible, from as many programs as possible to begin to narrow down which global experience will be the best fit.
 Students should not expect to select their program at the Education Abroad Fair; this is an opportunity to gather information, ask basic questions, and identify resources available.
-With over 1300 attendees, the EA Fair can often seem overwhelming.
+With over 1300 attendees, the Education Abroad Fair can often seem overwhelming.
 It is important to remember that you can later bring specific questions to an education abroad adviser in an individual appointment after collecting general information at the Education Abroad Fair.